fn-hide/IASS/frontend/README.md

 - [x] 🐛 Resolve inconsistent data type and add "any" step into latitude and longitude input
 - [x] ✨ Add hubs page
 - [x] 🐛 Resolve missing default values of hubs
+- [x] ♻️ Move model from site into hub

 ## Frontend development